Hotspot Shield Review 2025: Does It Secure Your Data?

 Split tunneling

-Split tunneling is where you route some of your internet traffic openly and other parts through a VPN.
+Split tunneling allows you to route some of your internet traffic openly and other parts through a VPN.
 Hotspot Shield allows for split tunneling and makes it very easy to toggle off and on through the main console.

 Hotspot Shield split tunnel